psammarco/kubernetes/hello-world/README.md

       port: 80
       targetPort: 80
 ```
-The `www` endpoint can be verified using the `kubectl get endpoints` command
+Endpoint routes can be shown by using the `kubectl get endpoints` command
 ```
 NAME          ENDPOINTS                                   AGE
 kubernetes    172.12.0.200:6443                           20d